TERREMEMBER/znbase/docs/content/latest/reference/configuration/yb-tserver.md

 ### Online help

-To display the online help, run `yb-tserver --help` from the YugabyteDB home directory.
+To display the online help, run `yb-tserver --help` from the ZNbaseDB home directory.

 ```sh
 $ ./bin/yb-tserver --help